Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Jagat is a beautiful stone-paved village with a rudimentary trekker’s hotel, shops, and a customs office.
 Jagat is the entrance to Manaslu Conservation Area, an area where the concept of integrated conservation and development is being implemented to achieve conservation and sustainable development objectives.
 There is also an MCAP (Manaslu Conservation Area Project) office here where your permits will be checked.
+We walk a little further to another village called Salleri which is more peaceful and not as crowded.
 Overnight Lodge.
 (All meals)

 Cross the Buri Gandaki again over a long suspension bridge at Ghatta Khola, then follow the route upstream.
 Climb up a steep incline to reach Philim (1,590m).
 Philim (1,590 m) is a large Gurung village with fields of corn and millet.
 The hillsides become steeper beyond Philim until Aga.